 The fellowship curriculum begins with achieving competence in promoting lifestyle and behavioral change in the foundations of Integrative Medicine—nutrition, exercise, stress reduction, sleep hygiene, habits, interpersonal connections, spirituality.
 Basic supplementation, herbal medicine and an overview of complementary modalities for specific conditions are also covered, with specific emphasis as appropriate.
-The fellow gives weekly to bi-weekly Integrative Medicine talks, corresponding to his/her current educational pursuits.
+The fellow gives regular Integrative Medicine talks, corresponding to his/her current educational pursuits.

 In addition to the breadth provided by the core curriculum, each fellow is expected to choose one to two areas of expertise to explore in depth.
-This is accomplished through CME conferences, self-directed learning, interaction with community practitioners, and especially in their family practice continuity clinic.
+This is accomplished through CME conferences, self-directed learning, interaction with faculty and community practitioners and is applied in their family practice continuity clinic.

 Upon completion of the Fellowship, the Fellow should feel competent to employ the principles of IFM in a wide variety of practice models.

 In order to enhance the health of our patients and communities, The Santa Rosa Integrative Family Medicine Fellowship is committed to training physicians to incorporate holistic principles into the delivery of effective care to diverse and underserved populations.

 Meeting the needs of the population we serve.